VoxaAI/voxa/docs/views-and-variables.rst

 Directives
 -----------

-You can include directives in your views file.
-This will allow you to set directive for Display.RenderTemplate
+Now you can include directives in your views file.
+Hint directive can be easily specify with the field hint in the views file.

 .. code-block:: javascript